Acts administered by the Environment Protection Authority

 A CCO may prohibit activities in relation to environmentally hazardous chemicals or declared chemical wastes, except under the authority of a licence issued by the EPA.

-Parts 5A, 5B and 5C of this Act are administered by the Minister for the Environment.
-The remaining parts are administered by the Minister for Primary Industries.
+Parts 5A and 5B of this Act are administered by the Minister for the Environment.
+The remaining parts are administered by the Minister for Lands and Forestry.

 This Act provides for the establishment of a National Environment Protection Council that has power to make national environment protection measures.
 The NSW Government will implement national environment protection measures (NEPMs) in NSW in a variety of ways, including via legislation.
 The EPA is one agency that will administer the implementation of NEPMs in NSW.